UvA-MAD/Crunchomics_Documentation/docs/source/nvme_clusters.rst

 *  You might remember that in the *Multithreaded bowtie2 example* we used the local /scratch disk to copy the genome index and the fastq files to.
 The alignment job was calculated (in this particular case on cn001).
     *  These files are **not** automatically removed when the job has finished.
 So multiple jobs can access and further process data in scratch.
     * To prevent /scratch from filling up, files which have not been accessed (read or written) for (currently) a month are removed.
 The time unused files are removed might be reduced if the file system fills up too quickely.
     *  This policy makes it possible to reuse large files on the local /scratch disk on a compute node.
-For instance, look at the scratch of cn001:
+For instance, look at the scratch of cn001 (this might look differently when you read this):

 .. code-block:: bash